• Skip to primary navigation

 Roasted Delicata Squash, Cauliflower + Chickpea Curry

-This bright yellow delicata squash cauliflower chickpea curry recipe makes a nourishing one-bowl meal for cooler months.
+This bright yellow delicata squash cauliflower chickpea curry recipe makes a hearty one-bowl meal for cooler months.
 Gluten-free and vegan.

 delicious Roasted Delicata Squash, Cauliflower + Chickpea Curry